33. HANS HEYER ILLEGALLY STARTS (1977, F1, HOCKENHEIM)

 44. D.C.
 CROWDER STEALS THE PACE CAR (1986, NASCAR CUP, TALLADEGA)

 When the command to start engines at the 1986 Winston 500 was given, not everyone had stepped into their cars.
 Specifically, the pace car driver was out talking to a few officials still.

-Enter Darren Charles Crowder, a 20 year old from Birmingham who’d had too much to drink and was standing in the pit lane.
+Enter Darren Charles Crowder, a 20 year old from Birmingham who’d, according to reports, had too much to drink and was standing in the pit lane.
 Seeing his opportunity, he hopped in and started up the red Pontiac Trans Am to take it for a 100mph joyride.
 Seemingly not every official had been told who the pace car driver was, so it took a bit for the officials to know it was stolen.
 Reportedly, the first words acknowledging the situation from an official who did know were: “Who’s that f–ker in the pace car?”
 (The Drive)

 When the situation was identified however, the response was quick.
 Crowder was greeted by a roadblock of Alabama’s best when he came around to finish lap two, and he decided to slow, only to decide against giving up and lock the car’s doors according to The Drive.
 Someone had found a spare set of keys, and he unlocked the car’s doors, then Crowder locked them again before the doors could be opened.
 This pattern continued for a bit until Crowder was too slow in locking the door and was removed from the car.
 He was arrested, the race was started, and Bobby Allison would bring it home.